maio290/YRC-in-C/README.md

 ## What's the deal with the precompiled binary?

-It's the whole programm packed with cURL (libcurl) in the binary using musle - so actually just a static version of the software but gorgeous for environments like a Raspberry Pi using OpenElec.
+It's the whole program packed with cURL (libcurl) in the binary using musle - so actually just a static version of the software but gorgeous for environments like a Raspberry Pi using OpenElec.

 ## Misc